nkrkv/xod/docs/tutorial/05-wiring/README.md

 ## Instructions

-1. Reconnect the LED to digital port 11 on the Arduino according to scheme above.
+1. Reconnect the LED to digital port 10 on the Arduino according to the scheme above.
-2. Change the `PORT` value to 11 and the `LUM` value to 1.
+2. Change the `PORT` value to 10 and the `LUM` value to 1.
 3. Upload your patch to the Arduino.

 ![Screencast](./screencast.gif)

-The LED should turn on at the Arduino’s port 11.
+The LED should turn on at the Arduino’s port 10.

 `PORT` (the input) assigns the number of the Arduino’s digital port to be used by this node, and `LUM` (whose value is between 0 and 1) controls the